py4j/py4j/py4j-web/index.rst

 News
 ====

+* **March 12th 2016** - Py4J 0.9.2 has been released.
+See the :doc:`changelog`
+  for more details about the bug fixes and new features.

 * **January 9th 2016** - Py4J 0.9.1 has been released.
 See the :doc:`changelog`
   for more details about the bug fixes.